dotnetpowered/FluentDbAccess/README.md

 # FluentDbAccess
-A fluent data access library
+A fluent data access library for C#